ady00/flaskApp/README.md

 # flaskApp
-whitehatjr assignment.
+Application to sort movies using IMDB's top ~1000 movies dataset using a variety of algorithms.
+Frontend made using React, backend made using the Flask framework.

-Will have to manually download a final.csv file and movies.csv file, for they are too large to put in this github repo.
+**To deploy this, you'll need to manually download and insert IMDB's dataset as it is far too large to fit in this repository.